 As mandated by the Clery Act, colleges must prepare annual reports to the community disseminating crime statistics for specific criminal offenses that occurred in designated geographical locations and categories for the current year and the previous two calendar years to remain in full compliance with the Clery Act.
 The crime statistics printed in this Annual Security Report (ASR) have been collected, counted, and classified based on incidents reported to University Police by individuals, agencies or campus departments, including the Dean of Students Office, Student Affairs and the Department of Residence Life and Housing.
-In addition to the above sources of information, University Police has established Memorandums of Understanding (MOU's) with law enforcement agencies bordering our main campus and our Metro Center and Phoenix extensions.
-The City of Oswego Police Department, the Oswego County Sheriff's Department and the Syracuse Police Department provide statistics to University Police for this report in areas within their jurisdictions that border the SUNY Oswego campus in specifically required crime categories.
+In addition to the above sources of information, University Police has established Memorandums of Understanding (MOU's) with law enforcement agencies bordering our main campus and Oswego's Syracuse Campus.
+The City of Oswego Police, Oswego County Sheriff and New York State Police provide statistics to University Police for this report in areas within their jurisdiction that borders the SUNY Oswego campus in specifically required crime categories.
+The Syracuse Police Department provides crime statistics to University Police for this report in areas within their jurisdiction that borders Oswego's Syracuse campus.